Matthew George Justice: Career

-Partizan Films (1995–1996)

 Justice served as a senior producer across Partizan's commercial and music video productions.
 He produced Michel Gondry's award-winning commercials for Smirnoff winning the Golden Lion at Cannes.
 Additionally the advertisement took home the Gold International and Gold Post Production prizes at the BTAA.
 Also whilst at Partizan he produced music videos for artists including Annie Lennox, Bomb the Bass and Skunk Anansie.

 Film

-Fugitive Films (1992–1995)

 Justice moved into film production and worked as an associate producer on The Freddie Mercury Tribute Concert directed by David Mallet (director).
 He then moved on to work as a producer executive on Philip Ridley's The Passion of the Darkly Noon.
 This led to his first collaboration with director Stephen Norrington on Death Machine.
 He later partnered with Norrington on multiple motion pictures.

-Independent Producer (1997–2001)

-In 1997 Justice moved to Los Angeles and in 1998 he produced Blade with director Stephen Norrington which gained him international status as the film became a box office triumph (distributed by New Line Cinema).
-He would go on to produce The Last Minute with Norrington for Palm Pictures before returning to the London to focus on the UK Independent Cinema market.
+In 1997, Justice moved to Los Angeles and in 1998 he produced Blade with director Stephen Norrington which gained him international status as the film became a box office triumph (distributed by New Line Cinema).
+He produced The Last Minute with Norrington for Palm Pictures before returning to the London to focus on the UK Independent Cinema market.

-Invicta Capital (2001–2004)

 Justice served as head of production and director of business development providing structured finance to the entertainment industry.
-Clients included: HBO, Paramount, Sony Entertainment, Warner Bros., Zentropa, TF-1, Studio Canal and Disney among others.

-Lunar Films (2004–2007)

 Justice launched Lunar in May 2004 and produced six films in three years.
 The company quickly established itself as a leading UK independent production company, specialising in feature films for global theatrical distribution.

 In 2005 Justice produced the multiple César-winning Russian Dolls distributed by Studio Canal starring award-winning Audrey Tatou and Romain Duris.
 In the same year Lunar released Boy Eats Girl distributed by Optimum featuring Samantha Mumba.

 In 2006 he produced Raúl Ruiz' Moscow International Film Festival winner Klimt which features John Malkovich.

 In Lunar Film's final year, 2007, Justice produced Sugarhouse which was distributed by Slingshot featuring Ashley Walters and award-winning Andy Serkis.
 This was followed by I Really Hate My Job distributed by The Works featuring Neve Campbell and Anna Maxwell Martin.
 He also produced the Berlin Silver Bear-winning Hallam Foe, distributed by Disney featuring Jamie Bell and Sophia Myles.

-This string of film productions led Justice to join Big Talk in 2007.